 Wheels and tyres, as with any rotating object, need to be balanced to reduce vibration.
 A good example of this is when laundry is loaded into a washing machine unevenly, the drum is not correctly balanced, so it vibrates.
 Similarly, wheel balancing ensures that the weight of the wheel and tyre is even around the axle to prevent this type of vibration.

 Why is wheel balancing important?

 You should always have your wheels balanced whenever you have new tyres installed.
-Car tyres which are fitted on wheels that have not been properly balanced will wear very quickly and unevenly.
+Car tyres which are fitted on wheels that haven’t been properly balanced will wear very quickly and unevenly.
 This is due to the inconsistent points of friction between the tyre and the road, creating an effect like rubbing sandpaper on the tyre aggressively.
-Losing grip this way could be very dangerous and the vibration also makes the car’s ride very uncomfortable, possibly to a point of distraction that might lead to an accident.
+Losing grip this way could be very dangerous.
+Also, the vibration makes the ride very uncomfortable, possibly to a point of distraction that might lead to an accident.
 Remember, it’s illegal to drive with worn tyres.

 How are wheels balanced?